People tell us they feel all sorts of things when they’re first diagnosed with severe asthma.

 Learn to spot any negative thoughts

-A good way to help you feel less stressed and more confident about dealing with things is to spot any negative thoughts and try replacing them with more positive ones.
-You might find this hard to do at first but it gets easier over time, and you might be surprised at just how much difference it can make.
+A good way to help you feel less stressed and more confident about dealing with things is to spot any negative thoughts and try to replace them with more positive ones.
+You might find this hard to do at first but it gets easier over time.
+You might be surprised at just how much difference it can make.
 For example:

 IF YOU THINK: “There’s too much information about severe asthma for me to take in”

 Getting to know your own symptoms and triggers, and working with your specialist to find the right treatment, is what’s important.
-This is the best way to help you feel more in control of this new diagnosis.
+This can help you feel more in control of this new diagnosis.

 IF YOU THINK: “I’m scared I will have lots of asthma attacks”